 The North East of Scotland Fisheries Development Partnership (NESFDP) met Gillian Martin, Scottish minister for energy and the environment, who represents Aberdeenshire East.

-Bell, who highlighted the remit of the NESFDP and its joint working with the North Sea Commission Marine Group on issues of common concern and good practice such as co-existence between fishing and other users of the North Sea and local communities.
+Chair of the meeting was Ann Bell, who highlighted the remit of the NESFDP and its joint working with the North Sea Commission Marine Group on issues of common concern and good practice such as co-existence between fishing and other users of the North Sea and local communities.

 She said this was particularly resonant as the minister made mention of meetings she had recently attended in Denmark where the importance of working with partners is seen as a high priority.